What is Fairfield County House?

 Donors and Contributors

-We are a community of donors and contributors who are pleased a home-like, end-of-life setting is now available to the community.
+We are a community of donors and contributors who are pleased to announce that a home-like, end-of-life setting is now available to the community.
 Many people have contributed financially and others have donated products and services from their companies and organizations to design, build, publicize, and eventually operate the house.

 Volunteers from across Fairfield County have contributed thousands of hours on fund-raising events, outreach and awareness, consulting, design, and administrative support.
 We welcome volunteers to help support the organization and residents we serve.